martndj/pyfKdV/README.md

         make pyKdV [clean]

- 4. Add the path to the python module pyKdV to your PYTHONPATH environment variable, in Linux bash environment you can do it running. (the module is in ./pyKdV not ./).
+ 4. Add the path to the python module pyKdV to your PYTHONPATH environment variable, in Linux bash environment you can do it running.

-        export PYTHONPATH=".:<path to ./pyKdV>"
+        export PYTHONPATH=".:<path to ./>"

     Adding these export lines to your startup script (.bashrc or .profile) is a way to do it.